chargebee/chargebee-android/README.md

 * Java 8+ and Kotlin

 ## Installation
-The `Chargebee-Android` SDK can be installed by adding below dependency to the `build.gradle` file:
+The `Chargebee-Android` SDK can be installed by adding the below dependency to the `build.gradle` file:

 ```kotlin
 implementation 'com.chargebee:chargebee-android:2.0.0-beta-1'